ervinpepic/GlobeAbc/wp-content/plugins/hd-quiz/readme.txt

 4. Questions Page

 == Changelog ==
+= 1.8.13 =
+* New definition HDQ_FORCE_ORDER to force order of questions
+* HDInvoice announcement
+* Better PHP8 compatibility

+= 1.8.12 =
+* Caved in and updated Twitter to X
+* Security improvement for Adset Code

+= 1.8.11 =
+* New question type: Select all that apply: images

+= 1.8.10 =
+* New Web Share social share feature (for compatible browsers)

 = 1.8.9 =
 * Minor update to default question template
 * Better shortcode detection in answers